Chatan, Okinawa

 Chatan (北谷町, Chatan-chō) is a town located in Nakagami District, Okinawa Prefecture, Japan.
-As of October 2016 the town had an estimated population of 28,578 and the density of 2,100 per km².
+As of October 2016 the town had an estimated population of 28,578 and the density of 2,100 per km^{2}.
 The total area of Chatan is 13.62 km2.
 53.5% of the land area of the town is covered by United States military bases.

 Name

-In Japanese 北谷 is pronouced "Kitatani", however current okinawan pronouciation is "Chatan".
+The town is called "Kitatani" in Japanese, and "Chatan" in Okinawan.
 The oldest written record of the name is from a 1577 document issued by the Ryukyu king to local officials.
-It is written as “Kita-tan Okite.”
-The 1649 a map called "正保国絵図" submitted by the Satsuma domain to the Tokugawa shogunate states “Kita-tan Magiri”.
-In the Kagoshima dialect, “tan” indicates a valley.
-It is thought that after the kanji for “North Valley” (北谷) was applied to “Kitatan,” the pronunciation evolved from “kitatan” to “kichatan” → ‘chichatan’ → “chatan.”
+It is written as "Kita-tan Okite."
+The 1649 a map ("正保国絵図") submitted by the Satsuma domain to the Tokugawa shogunate states "Kita-tan Magiri".
+In the Kagoshima dialect, "tan" indicates a valley.
+It is thought that after the kanji for "North Valley" (北谷) was applied to "Kitatan," the pronunciation evolved from "kitatan" to "kichatan" → 'chichatan' → "chatan."

 Phonological changes: kitatani → palatalization → kitʃatani → vowel deletion → ttʃatani → consonant deletion → tʃatan.